Ahmad-Zahoor/Cyclistic-Bike-Project/README.md

 >As we can see, ridership starts to freefall during the later months of the year.
 This is possible due to the change of seasons as usually in the months of October, the temperature starts to drop and the possibility of snow entails after.

 >Interestingly, casual member ridership peaks in the month of July.
-Knowing that schools in Chicago end around the middle of July, and resumes at end of August, we could hypothesize that the majority of the said users are not high school students.
+Knowing that schools in Chicago end around the middle of July, and resume at the end of August, we could hypothesize that the majority of the said users are not high school students.

 **5: The average trip duration between casual and annual members**